BrdfrdC/dealeron-coding-test/README.md

 - If the rover moves out of the grid, it falls off the plateau and can't recover.
 - If the rover's direction is blank, it is considered invalid input and an error will be thrown.
 - The input file should be within the root directory of the project.

+# How to run:
+Once cloned, run the command `node main.js` in the terminal.